2013-2014 Philosophy Courses

 This course will be devoted to a careful reading of a small number of texts from a major figure in ancient philosophy.
 The goal of the course is twofold.
 First, it is designed to acquaint students with one of the seminal figures of our tradition in more than a superficial way.
-Doing that will force us to slow our usual pace of reading, to read almost painfully carefully, with a view to understanding the thinker as he wrote and as he understood himself and not as a stage in an historical development.
-The second part of the goal of the course is to introduce and encourage this kind of careful reading.
-The text for Fall 2012 will be Plato’s Phaedrus.
+In doing that, it will force us to slow our usual pace of reading, to read almost painfully carefully, with a view to understanding the thinker as he wrote and as he understood himself and not as a stage in an historical development.
+Second, the course will introduce and encourage this kind of careful reading.
+The text for Fall 2013 will be Plato’s Laches.

 The Music of Philosophy: Nietzsche’s Birth of Tragedy